Jakemcp97/Python-project-pp3/README.md

 # Blackjack!
-- This is a simple Blackjack game i have built, running on the code institute mock terminal via heroku.
+This is a simple Blackjack game i have built, running on the code institute mock terminal via heroku.
-- The goal of the game is to get a total card value of 21, while competeing against the dealer.
+The goal of the game is to get a total card value of 21, while competeing against the dealer.
 The first to get 21, or as close to it as possible will win.
 However, if either party gets a total over 21, they will bust immediately losing!
 ![deployed-image](deployed.png)
-- The app can be viewed at https://blackjack-jmp.herokuapp.com
+The app can be viewed at https://blackjack-jmp.herokuapp.com

 ## Author
-DEVELOPER_NAME

-## Project Overview
-- Include a recording of site that shows the terminal interaction. https://chrome.google.com/webstore/detail/loom-for-chrome/liecbddmkiiihnedobmlmillhodjkdmb is a very intuitive and free tool to do a web recording.
-- Then you can use https://cloudconvert.com/mp4-to-gif to convert the mp4 to a gif and just paste it into the readme via git hub and it'll resovle itself.
-- One or two sentences providing an overview of your project.
-- Include a link to your deployed website
+Jake McParland

 ## Table of Contents
 Generate after readme is complete for UX and below

 ## How To Play/Use
-Paragraph or bullet points of how the user initiates the program and interfaces with it.
-You could have videos of each bit if you want and ditact what the user should do.
+- When started, the user will need to cycle through the dealer handing out cards by pressing enter, 2 for the player and 2 for the dealer.
+- After the dealing, the user will need to decide to either hit using the "H" key or stand using the "S" key when prompted.
+The user will need to choose what to do based on their current total card value.
+-Choosing hit will draw another card for the player, while choosing stand will end the players turn and allow the dealer to reveal his hidden card and decide the winner.
+-

 ## Features
 Use this section to itemize the features of your project.